 "What this site does is create relevance ... they now have a reason to go online," said Jason Whittet, the institute's deputy director.

-Kyle Toto, a recent veteran of the war in Afghanistan, helped design the
+Kyle Toto, a recent veteran of the war in Afghanistan, helped design the website.
+He described coming back to the U.S. and feeling lost in the jumbled system of benefits and programs.

 "Everyone's out there to help us," he said.
 "It's a sea of goodwill, but it's confusing. ...
 I knew [benefits] were out there, but I didn't know where to look for them."